abrorbekuz/youtube_downloader_api/README.md

 You need [Python 3](https://www.python.org/downloads/) to run this.
 Recomment you to use virtual environment to this shit)

-### Install Dependencies
-Install needed YTDL and FastAPI Libraries with pip by executing following command into your terminal or command line: `pip install -r requirements.txt`

 ### Clone the Repository
 `git clone https://github.com/abrorbekuz/youtube_downloader_api.git`

-### Get to the repository directory
 `$ cd youtube_downloader_api/`

-### Run
 Execute `python3 main.py` from your terminal and the api should be running at port `10111`.

 ### Usage